Distributionally Robust Wireless Semantic Communication with Large AI Models: Background and Related Works

-Despite their promising performance, the aforementioned SemCom methods are generally designed and optimized under nominal conditions and do not explicitly account for robustness to variations in semantic inputs or wireless channel conditions.
 Several robustness-oriented strategies have been proposed, typically tailored to specific modalities or noise types.
 For semantic-level noise, various methods introduce customized architectures to mitigate input perturbations.
 In image transmission, masked vector quantization~\cite{masked_vqae} and multi-scale semantic extraction~\cite{robust_sc_2} enhance robustness by improving the semantic representation of visual features.
 In text-based SemCom, a semantic corrector with non-autoregressive decoding~\cite{robust_sc_4} was used to address categorized semantic impairments.
 For speech, the framework in~\cite{robust_sc_3} integrated a GAN-based compensator and a semantic probe to preserve intelligibility under semantic distortions.
 Additionally,~\cite{walid_1} proposed a neuro-symbolic approach that combines signaling games and causal reasoning for context-aware, semantically reliable communication using minimal bits.
 Regarding channel-level noise, recent works have explored adaptive encoding strategies to improve robustness under time-varying or degraded channel conditions.
 Examples include transfer learning-based noise estimation~\cite{robust_channel_2} and feedback-aware encoding schemes~\cite{robust_channel}, both of which enhance reconstruction quality.
 Other efforts focus on improving generalizability and bandwidth efficiency while preserving semantic reliability across dynamic environments~\cite{walid_2}.
 Although these methods contribute to improved robustness, they are often modality-specific, architecture-dependent, or focused on a single type of noise.